McKinsey Resume Format 2026: Full Guide

 How to Check Your Resume

 Want to see what these transformations look like in practice?
-Check out 5 real before-and-after examples, or read our complete consulting resume guide for the full framework.
+Check out 8 real before-and-after examples, or read our complete consulting resume guide for the full framework.
+You can also see how top candidates compare on our college resume score leaderboard.

 Score your resume now